Orlando Divorce Attorneys

 • The standard of living established during the marriage

-• The earning capacities of each spouse, including their ability to make money in the near future and far future post-divorce
+• The earning capacities of each spouse, including their ability to make money currently and into the future post-divorce

 • The tax consequences of the proposed distribution to each spouse

-Need Assistance with Your Divorce?
+Need an Orlando Divorce Attorney?
 Contact C. Alvarez Law Today.